About the Canadian Medical Protective Association Rebate

 An administration fee receipt will be issued to you in February of the following year.

-Include the CMPA rebate on your income tax
+Members must include the CMPA rebate on your income tax.

 A T4A will be issued for the CMPA rebate.
 You must include this amount in your personal income, but your CMPA dues can be claimed as an expense.